maheshwaghmare/copy-the-code/readme.txt

 1. Install the <code>Copy Anything to Clipboard</code> plugin either via the WordPress plugin directory, or by uploading the files to your server at <code>wp-content/plugins</code>.

+== Frequently Asked Questions ==

+= How it Works? =

+After plugin install and activate, By default on front-end the `Copy` button is added for all the `<pre>` tags.

+On click on it the content within the `pre` tags is copy in clipboard.

+= What is selector? =

+Selector is the target element in which we want to add the copy button.
+It should be any valid CSS selector.

+= Some Examples of Selectors? =

+Lets check below some selectors which are valid to use:

+- `pre` - Copy button added all the `pre` tags.
+- `.single pre` - Copy button added only if its parent have CSS class `.single`.
+- `#my-account-section-1 pre` - Copy button added only if its parent have CSS class `#my-account-section-1`.

+= Can I change the copied content? =

+Yes, By default the content are copied as HTML.
+We can change it as Text so content copied without HTML tags.

+= Can I default copy button string's? =

+Yes, We can change the default strings of the button text, button copied text and the title of the button too.

+= Can I change the copy button position?

+Yes, By default the button is added within the selector.
+But, We can change it outside the selector.

 == Changelog ==

 = 1.5.0 =